merryt/TravelSaveAndBeMerry/src/routes/blog/2025-06-23-EV9-Bike-Trip.md

 title: Bike Trip on the Eurovelo 9
 coverPhoto: /images/2025-06-23-EV9-cover.jpg
 authors: Randi
-tags:
+tags: Europe, Bike
 ---

 TL;DR - **We managed to once again attain bicycles!
 What better way to celebrate than with a two-week bike trip as a means to get to Vienna for some family time.
 Three countries, three flat tires, one bike crash, and 530 miles later…we arrived in Vienna.**

 The [photo album of our (mis-)adventures](https://photos.app.goo.gl/e2ykmaqTKyPqthxA9).

 While in Berlin last spring we managed to become the proud owners of some used gravel bikes.
 I found my bike at a springtime bicycle flea market and Tyler got his on the Berlin version of Craigslist.
 Sadly, I didn’t even have my bike for a full three weeks before the lock was cut and it was stolen while I was at the gym.
 To which everyone told me, yeah of course…welcome to Berlin.
 Lucky for me, a friend was selling her gravel bike so I quickly attained another bike (which from then on had to live in the bathroom because I was terrified it would also be stolen.

 With bikes in possession we quickly started planning day rides and easy overnight bike trips out of Berlin.
 In May, we were able to join some friends camping by biking up to the lake they were camping at.
 Also in May we had our first Berlin visitor!!
 A good friend from Colorado was in Germany for work and was able to join us in Berlin for a 3-day bike trip.
 Germany seems to have really impressive bike routes.